 Neuroplasticity is critical to brain function.
 It’s so critical, that without it, you would die!
 That’s a remarkable statement, and,…

-The Horror of Wildfires: Smoking out our Brains
+The Tragedy of Wildfires: Smoking out our Brains

 The Surprising Connection Between Wildfire Smoke and Brain Health: What You Need to Know Wildfires are getting worse.
 Look at…